mirror of

 bandwidth usage, due to the higher risk of some packets failing.</p>

-<p>Reticulum alleviates this in part with its <em>path</em> discovery methodology, and in part by implementing
+<p>Reticulum alleviates this in part with it’s <em>path</em> discovery methodology, and in part by implementing

 <em>resource</em> caching at all nodes that can support it.
 Network operation can be made much more